manojrpatil/asset_management_blockchain/README.md

-# asset_management_blockchain
+# Asset management using blockchain (Real Estate)
-A, ethereum blockchain project
+An ethereum blockchain project